crownloyal/redstone/app/readme.md

 ### Story and idea of this Project ###

+_Once upon a time..._

+Redstone provides real-time analytical models for Mozy Redmine activity.
+Based on Redmine's current reporting and analysis capabilities stakeholders can not *easily* track activity patterns and based on external variables.

+Therefore we developed a user-facing web app which pulls Redmine's data and manages it by dates.
+You are able to look for certain tags and combine them to create custom graphs.

+### Workflow ###

+Use the dashboard to search for projects, error messages, subjects or ticket numbers.

+The tickets matching your search query will influence the dashboard graph.
+Select save to push the found information into the store and combine your current findings with other queries.

+The authentication is needed so we can store your favourite queries on the server side.

 ### What is Ember.js? ###

 Ember.js or simply Ember is a Javascript MVC framework, delivering a "Convention over configuration" approach for what they call "ambitious web apps".

 Sure when you start up a new app, you need to consider a few things; basically you need to architect from the ground up - how do you manage your models, how will the data routing work out?
 Lot's of questions!